-The intensity of noise associated with the construction works will be periodic and will not pose a nuisance for the residents of the vicinity as the nearest buildings are located at a distance of about 60 m from the project boundary.
-All materials will be transported to the construction site

-(including but not limited to prefabricated components, photovoltaic panels) and will be installed at daytime.
+The intensity of noise associated with the construction works will be periodic and will not pose a nuisance for the residents of the vicinity as the nearest buildings are located at a distance of about 330 m from the project boundary.
+All materials will be transported to the site (including but not limited to prefabricated components, photovoltaic panels) and panels will be installed during daylight hours.